MariolaH/MariolaH.github.io/blog.md

 ## What are you excited or eager to learn more about?

->
+>I took the Intro to Web Development program in the fall, we focused on HTML, CSS, JavaScript and Bootstrap, I’m excited to learn more languages and create fun things with them.

 ## What is something about you that can only be learned by reading this blog?

->Something about me that could only be learned by reading this blog is that I love to travel and I met my husband at a bus stop in Vienna, Austria.
+>Something about me that could only be learned by reading this blog is that I love to travel.
+I met my husband at a bus stop in Vienna, Austria, got engaged in Fiji and married in Las Vegas!